infinum/frontend-handbook/React/Recipes/How to build core component.md

 ![Vertical vs Horizontal Flow](/img/react-recipes/vertical_vs_horizontal.svg)

-To do this we need to focus more on Design System and reusability of components.
+To do this we need to focus more on Design System and reusability of our components.
-If your design doesn't have any Design System you should as designer to make on.
+If your design doesn't have any Design System you should ask designer to make on.
+Here is the example of [Chakra UI Design System](https://www.figma.com/community/file/971408767069651759) made in Figma.

 ### Card design